IvanTurgenev/whocasa/README.md

 6) suscribe to your channel in the app

-7) use nmap or Fing(android app) to determine the MAC adresses of the devices you wanna keep track and inform
+7) use nmap or Fing(android app) to determine the MAC adresses of the devices you wanna keep track

 8) add those MAC adresses to ids.csv MACADDRESS,NAMEDEVICE